1j01/midiflip/README.md

 That would be a bit more complicated than just updating pitches.
 But updating pitches wasn't that hard, so...

-* MidiFlip doesn't handle pitch bending like [AutoMIDIFlip](http://automidiflip.com/) does.
+* MidiFlip doesn't handle pitch bending and portamenti like [AutoMIDIFlip](http://automidiflip.com/) does.

 ## CLI Installation